 Other highlights include his debut with the London Philharmonic Orchestra, recital at Wigmore Hall in London and tours in South Africa, Brazil, South Korea, and Turkey.

-In the USA, Daniel Gortler recently performed recitals at the Museum of Art in Cleveland, in New York at Symphony Space, Jewish Museum, Lincoln Center, Metropolitan Museum of art, 92nd street Y, Morgan library, NYU and Rockefeller Universities.
+In the USA, Daniel Gortler recently was a part of the opening and inauguration of the Perelman Arts Performing Center in NYC .He performed recitals at the Museum of Art in Cleveland, in New York at Symphony Space, Jewish Museum, Lincoln Center, Metropolitan Museum of art, 92nd street Y, Morgan library, NYU and Rockefeller Universities.

-Daniel Gortler has collaborated with esteemed conductors includind Zubin Mehta, Christoph Eschenbach, Michael Tilson Thomas, Valery Gergiev.
+Daniel Gortler has collaborated with esteemed conductors including Zubin Mehta, Christoph Eschenbach, Michael Tilson Thomas and Valery Gergiev.
 Yoel Levi, Franz Welzer-Most, Justus Frantz, Manfred Honeck, Steven Sloane, Mendi Rodan, Yoav Talmi, Noam Sheriff, Yuri Ahronovich, Leonid Grin, Dan Ettinger, Ilan Volkov, Nir Kabaretti and Daniel Boico.

 He has appeared at the Houston Summer Festival, Israel Festival and the Montpellier, Luzern, Schleswig-Holstein and the Verbier Music Festivals.
 He has also participated in a video recording of Mark Neikrug’s “Through Roses” collaborating with Pinchas Zukerman.